🛒 Shop

 Verdict

-Test resistance on the cylinder 4 plug first — a failed glow plug is the most common cause of P0674.
-If resistance is correct, check the wiring for damage near the exhaust.
+Resistance-test the cylinder 4 glow plug first, since a worn plug is the most common cause of P0674.
+If it is sound, check the connector and the wiring at the flywheel end of the engine before looking at the control module.

 Written by